You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 2. Too Soon Stock Sales

-The only danger associated with using the stop-loss order tool is the risk of being forced to exit a trade that could have generated a more significant profit if the investor had been willing to accept a more meaningful and higher level of risk.
+The only danger associated with using the stop-loss order tool is being forced to exit a trade that could have generated a more significant profit if the investor had been willing to accept a more meaningful and higher level of risk.
 Stop loss limits an investor's ability to benefit by closing deals too quickly.

 3. Investors Must Determine Stock Prices